A thematic guide to the UK

 left" legislation, as coalition partners would be there to block it.

-result will satisfy more than a minority of voters.
+result would have satisfied more than a minority of voters.

-Even at their current best, the Conservatives only stand at about 45%
+Even at their best in early 2017, the Conservatives only stood at about 45%

 in the opinion polls.
-In this situation, an election becomes
+In this situation, the election was

 as much about "Who do you not